Latest News

 Washing peppers

-First things first, though: you need to make sure you, your staff, your business and all assets are protected by taking out catering insurance.
+First things first, though: you need to make sure you, your staff, your business and all assets are protected by taking out mobile catering insurance.

 Here at Mobilers, we specialise in liability insurance and cover for catering and non-catering vehicles and static units.
 Our cover can protect against a whole range of risks, depending on your circumstances and the unique nature of your catering business.